ddamato/gridless/content/index.md

 To be clear, style properties such as color and typography should often be followed to design specifications by an engineer.
 However, layout must be intepreted in order to provide a smart responsive design. **No design tool is yet able to provide guidelines for a proper responsive approach** which prepares for all possible content and dimension changes.
 This comes with experience as a skilled web engineer and cannot easily be presented as guidelines within design tools.

 Another problem with breakpoints is they are only related to the device's screen dimensions.
 Initially, one may believe that if you change the page layout at a breakpoint, smaller layouts that are related to the larger layout can change along with that breakpoint.
 Again, this is the same pattern as print layout; one layout for one specific set of dimensions.
 However, the trouble is compounded because developers have not had the tools to trigger layout changes from anywhere but the page (or artboard) level.
 If HTML elements were able to make significant layout changes based on the container they are in, as required to make visually interesting layouts in HTML, then a designer would not need to consider each page layout as a whole but instead the rules of the components inside of different size containers.
 Designing at the atomic level first with an understanding that the content can change will help inform larger layouts that may never be fully realized by a designer but still remain an accessible and well-designed experience.

-- Text length varying based on language translation
-- Font size varying based on character encoding and accessibility settings
-- Color contrast varying based on user preferences
-- Content varying based on user input
-- Other elements changing size to accommodate the above examples

 ## Content-aware layout techniques

 The best way to develop a responsive website is inside-out; meaning to start with the smallest parts first and define them properly.
 Then you use those parts to build larger parts finally resulting in a full page experience.
 This can be counter-intuitive for those familiar with the design grid as one may expect to start with a place to put things.
 Instead we start with the things we want to place as their arrangement will dictate the layout.